namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 To answer the question, I think we are here out of a very strong desire for certainty and a discomfort around not having the certainty, that maybe is difficult to shake for many.

 ## Fisticuffs or alignment?
- Martin Fowler's blog on negotiation, Product vs Engineering, https://martinfowler.com/articles/bottlenecks-of-scaleups/03-product-v-engineering.html
+ Martin Fowler's blog post<sup>[3](#references)</sup> on negotiation, Product vs Engineering,

 my notes: "2025-10-23_0837--0400"

-Wow this is written well, says what I didnt really realize what I wanted to say, that there are basically two backlogs, product backlog and engineering backlog.
+Wow this is written well, says what I didnt really realize what I wanted to say, that there are basically two roadmaps, product roadmap and engineering roadmap.

-But on our team, the problem is deeper that our product backlog isn't even  for customers; it's for the devops team. some  referring to an adjacent concept of buckets also.
+But on our team, the problem is deeper that our product roadmap isn't even  for customers; it's for the devops team. some  referring to an adjacent concept of buckets also.

 Our Product Team is not accurately representing the product interests , not engineering interests either.
 It has been no taxation without representation .
 As I read about PI planning, the distinction with OKR planning is that "everyone is in the room" so that the meeting represents all the interests at play.